rajannpatel/landscape-docs/en/upload-tutorial.md

 cd ..
 ```

 This will have created a couple of files and folders.
-The most interesting part are the `package-name_1.2.3_amd64.deb` file (our new empty package), and the changes file (`package-name_1.2.3_amd64.changes`).
+The most interesting parts are the `package-name_1.2.3_amd64.deb` file (our new empty package), and the changes file (`package-name_1.2.3_amd64.changes`).
 The changes file contains meta-data about the package, the target pocket (called `Distribution` in this context), the list of files to upload and a cryptographic signature to authenticate our upload (using the `upload-key`).
 This is all we need to test uploading!

 If you want to know more about the files we generated in the process, the [deb policy manual](https://www.debian.org/doc/debian-policy/ch-source.html) covers their exact format.
 A lot of upload problems can be traced to missing or incorrectly formatted fields.